Are you looking for help with credit card debt? Are you ready to get a hold of your credit card spending?

-Why is this an effective rule to reduce credit card debt?
+Why’s this an effective rule to help with credit card debt?

 - It builds a great habit.
 If you can successfully practice this rule then you will basically create a shopping system where you at least second guess major purchases.